emilymees/ProjectThree/README.md

 <h2> Overview </h2>

-An interactive dashboard of wildfires that occured in the United States from 2000-2020.
+An interactive dashboard of wildfires (size G) that occured in the United States from 2000-2020.
 We used PostgreSQL, Flask, Javascript, HTML, CSS, D3, Leaflet, Plotly, and Highcharts to analyze and visualize our findings to the following questions:

 * What are the Primary Factors Contributing to these Fires?
 * Does a relationship exist between the passage of time and the total count of large wildfires?